MurageKabui/PhoneDo/README.md

 <!--<hr>-->

 ### TL;DR
-> This project is an attempt to revolutionize the way we interact with a device's native APIs by offering a scripting interface that easily integrates JavaScript with Android's core functions.
+> PhoneDo is an attempt to revolutionize the way we interact with a device's native APIs by offering a scripting interface that easily integrates JavaScript with Android's core functions.

 <!--<p align="center">-->
 <!--  <img src="https://github.com/MurageKabui/N8VShell/blob/main/Preview/PhoneDo_icon.png?raw=true" alt="Stack" width="128" height="103">-->